• Skip to main content

 If given the choice, I prefer MK-4, the animal form of Vitamin K2 over MK-7, the form of K2 from bacterial fermentation.

-MK-4 supplements are synthetic.
-This form of K2 is extracted from tobacco, most likely of GMO origin (90% of tobacco crops are genetically modified).
+The supplement form of MK-4 is commonly extracted from tobacco, most likely of GMO origin (90% of tobacco crops are genetically modified).

 It is not the same MK-4 as found in grass-fed butter oil, eggs, goose liver, gouda cheese, or pastured emu oil.